-Brand, color, size, style, model and any other relevant attributes, include those in your title.
+Brand, color, size, style, model, and any other relevant attributes; remember to include those in your title.

 Save your titles for last!

 Describing your product in greater detail will increase your conversion rate.
-Less information will lead Google to less match your ads with search queries.
+Less information will lead Google the less match your ads with search queries.

 In a research by Semrush stated that;

 It can cause an increase in returns; up to 40% of customers claim to have returned a product due to a mistake or lack of content.